-Information the Assembly holds may be the subject of a request made by a member of the public under the Freedom of Information Act 2000.
+Information the Welsh Parliament holds may be the subject of a request made by a member of the public under the Freedom of Information Act 2000.
 When responding to such requests we may be required to release your personal information.
-However, our response to such requests will be in accordance with the guidelines provided by the National Assembly for Wales Code of Practice on Public Access to Information.
+However, our response to such requests will be in accordance with the guidelines provided by the Welsh Parliament Code of Practice on Public Access to Information.

 How long your information will be retained: Once subscribed your information will be retained until you choose to unsubscribe.
 Subscribers can update their preferences or unsubscribe from this mailing list at any time by clicking on the links located at the end of the email.

 If you provide general feedback and queries – We welcome your feedback.
 If a query does not fall under the remit of the Welsh Parliament, we will inform you and may pass your question on to the relevant organisation that can deal with it.
 If you contact us asking for information, we may need to contact others to find that information.
 If your question is technical in nature, we may need to pass it to our technology suppliers.
 We will not pass on any of your personal information when dealing with your enquiry, unless you have given us permission to do so.
 Once we have replied to you, we keep a record of your message for audit purposes

 - Twitter https://twitter.com/privacy